Meet The Staff

 Samuel Lock is originally from Fort Wayne, IN.
 He studied jazz saxophone at Ball State University traveled with the BSU Jazz Lab Band to perform in Switzerland, France, and Costa Rica.
 After graduation, Sam moved to Indianapolis and landed a job as a woodwind repair tech at a local music shop.
 He also taught lessons for saxophone, clarinet, and flute at Clinton Central Jr./Sr High School and privately in the Indianapolis area.

 Melanie Cox is a native of Toledo, Ohio.
 She earned her Bachelor's degree in Music Education from the University of Toledo.
 She studied with Joel Tse (Principal Flutist of the Toledo Symphony Orchestra) and double bass under Norm Damschroder (Double Bassist for the Toledo Symphony Jazz Trio).
 After graduation, she went on to receive an Associate's degree in Band Instrument Repair from Minnesota State College Southeast Tech in Red Wing, Minnesota.
-Before joining the team here at Meridian Winds, she spent a few years working for different repair shops across the country including Maryland, Indiana, and North Carolina.
+Before joining the team here at Meridian Winds, she spent a few years working for different repair shops across the country, including Maryland, Indiana, and North Carolina.
+Melanie has most recently received her Muramatsu and Straubinger Certification.

 Qanyu Phang, Woodwind Repair Technician